History of engineering

 The Watt steam engine, a major driver in the Industrial Revolution, underscores the importance of engineering in modern history.
 This model is on display at the main building of the ETSII in Madrid, Spain.

-The concept of engineering has existed since ancient times as humans devised fundamental inventions such as the pulley, lever, and wheel.
-Each of these inventions is consistent with the modern definition of engineering, exploiting basic mechanical principles to develop useful tools and objects.
+The concept of engineering has existed since ancient times, as humans had already devised fundamental inventions such as the pulley, the lever, and the wheel.
+Each of these inventions sticks to the modern definition of engineering: exploiting basic mechanical principles to develop useful tools and objects.